-Coconut ladoo recipe with video & step by step photos – Coconut ladoo are delicious sweetened balls made with coconut, sugar, cardamom powder and milk (optional).
+Coconut ladoo recipe with video & step by step photos – There are 3 different ways of making coconut ladoos & I have shared all of them in this post.
+Coconut ladoo are delicious sweetened balls made with coconut, sugar, cardamom powder and milk (optional).
 These are one of the most easiest of all Indian sweets recipes that can be made for any festival or occasion.
-There are 3 different ways of making coconut ladoos which I have shared in this post.

 Traditionally coconut ladoos were made with fresh grated coconut and jaggery as it was the most common sweetener used in Indian cooking.
 These were made across India mostly in the coastal regions where fresh coconuts were grown.